 4. Conventional Dairy (Farmed Cows)

-Any time you consume diary products and meat from CAFOs (Concentrated Animal Feeding Operations ) you increase your risk of developing several diseases including breast cancer.
-Why? because you will be eating what those animals ate, the antibiotics they were pumped as well as pesticides, growth hormones and everything in between .
-Instead choose grass fed beef, and dairy to reduce the chances of toxins going into your body, which in turn will reduce the risk of breast cancer.
+Any time you consume dairy products and meat from CAFOs (Concentrated Animal Feeding Operations ) you increase your risk of developing several diseases including breast cancer.
+Why? because you will be eating what those animals ate, the antibiotics they were pumped as well as pesticides, growth hormones and everything in between.
+Instead, choose grass-fed beef, and dairy to reduce the chances of toxins going into your body, which in turn will reduce the risk of breast cancer.

 5. Avoid Drinking Alcohol Excessively